dhlevi/vts/README.md

 - docker run --name vts_mongo -p 27017:27017 mongodb:latest mongod

+A default "Admin" user will be created for VTS: admin/password.
+You can change the admin user name/password at any time from the admin page.

 Get your MongoDB address, so you can configure it with vts/engine:

 - docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' vts_mongo